When Cheryl Lu-Lien Tan, author of A Tiger in the Kitchen, invited me to take join fellow bloggers in #LetsLunch, I was excited.

 Patrick’s Welsh Rarebit

-Emma’s Brown Sugar Shortbreads With Hawaiian Jam at Dreaming of Pots and Pans
+Cheryl’s Brown Sugar Shortbreads With Hawaiian Jam at Dreaming of Pots and Pans

 Linda’s Singapore-Style Ginger Tea & Kaya (Coconut Jam) Toast at Spicebox Travels